-This quick and flavourful red lentil dahl is a great vegan midweek meal or alternative homemade curry.
+Ready in 20 minutes, this quick and flavourful red lentil dahl is a great vegan midweek meal or alternative homemade curry.
+Gluten free.

 I love lentil dahl (or is it dal, dhal, daal?
 C’mon you and hummus/hoummus need to get some spelling consistency!).
 As soon as my husband mentions wanting a curry, I know exactly what I’ll be having – red lentil dahl.
 I’ve tweaked and changed the recipe over the years and I’ve finally settled on this combination as my absolute favourite.